Note: We use affiliate links to products that are of benefit to podcasters. We earn $$ for purchases made through our links.

-If your recording a video show, a teleprompter is even more important.
-With video (if you are in the frame) your audience can see you and if you’re looking down while your reading a quote or reference material it doesn’t look good.
+If you are recording a video show, a teleprompter is even more important.
+With video (if you are in the frame) your audience can see you and if you’re looking down while you’re reading a quote or reference material it doesn’t look good.
 You should be looking at the camera and speaking as if you are talking directly to a person watching the show.
-Unless you have your script memorized or you are winging it or just following a loose outline without any structure.
+Unless you have your script memorized you are winging it or just following a loose outline without any structure.
 If not then a teleprompter could be very useful when recording video shows.

-Another downside to using a teleprompter is it may make your show feel canned and people may be able to tell that your reading.
+Another downside to using a teleprompter is it may make your show feel canned and people may be able to tell that you are reading.
 Even with an expensive professional teleprompter, your eyes will tend to move left to right as you read which doesn’t look good.
-It takes a lot of practice to develop the ability to read a teleprompter without appearing like your reading a teleprompter.
+It takes a lot of practice to develop the ability to read a teleprompter without appearing like you’re reading a teleprompter.